tabler/tabler/_docs/buttons.md

 ### Button variations

+Use any of the available button classes to quickly create a styled button .
+We provide a variety of colors for you to express different emotions.

 {% example html wrapper=btn-list %}
 {% for button in site.button-types %}
 <a href="#" class="btn btn-{{ button[0] }}">{{ button[1] }}</a>